-The Alexander Health Center is providing Quadrivalent flu vaccine on Thursdays beginning October 1 on an appointment only basis.
-Call the Alexander Health Center 918-631-2241 to make an appointment.
-The Flu shot clinics will be walk-through at the Reynolds Center.
+The Alexander Health Center is providing Quadrivalent flu vaccine on Thursdays beginning October 1 on an appointment-only basis.
+Call the Alexander Health Center at 918-631-2241 to make an appointment.
+The Flu shot clinics will be walk-through at the Alcove, Student Union (2nd Floor).
 Masks are required to be worn and clients will be screened for COVID-19 symptoms upon arrival.

 Before your appointment: